stvaruzek/java-merge-csv-rows/README.md

 # Background
 I was working on an integration project where I had to deliver CSV files to a third-party system.
-After we entered the UAT phase, a requirement emerged to merge specific rows in the CSV file based on ID and Date.
+After we entered the UAT phase, a requirement emerged to merge specific rows in the CSV file based on `ID` and `Date`.

 Two days before my vacation, UAT was in full swing...
 I spent quite some time ironing out the details and writing the code.